 NewTek adds Apple AirPlay mobile device support across HD TriCaster line

-NewTek has introduced the TriCaster Rev. 3 software update, which provides the ability for HD TriCaster systems to work directly with video and audio from any Apple AirPlay-enabled device or application.
+NewTek, makers of the TriCaster integrated production system, announced at IBC a software update that allows the companyfs HD TriCaster system to work directly with video and audio stored or processed on any Apple AirPlay-enabled device or application.

-With instant wireless support for two simultaneous AirPlay sources, devices such as an iPad, iPod, iPhone and Mac can serve as direct inputs to the TriCaster system in use.
+With instant wireless support for two simultaneous AirPlay sources, devices such as an Applefs iPad, iPod, iPhone and Macintosh can transmit content wirelessly to an HD TriCaster system.

-In addition to support for Apple AirPlay apps, the new TriCaster update includes a harmonized user workflow across the product line, refinements to the multiview monitor capabilities, enhanced audio functions and support for all NewTek control surfaces.
+In addition to support for Apple AirPlay apps, the new TriCaster Revision 3 update delivers a common user workflow across the product line, refinements to the multi-view monitor capabilities, enhanced audio functions and support for all NewTek control surfaces.

+With TriCaster, users can simultaneously produce, live stream, broadcast, project and record HD and SD network-style productions.
+A single operator or small team can switch between multiple cameras, virtual inputs and live virtual sets, while inserting clips, titles and motion graphics with multi-channel effects.

+The TriCaster Rev. 3 update will be available as a free download this month to registered owners of TriCaster 850 EXTREME, TriCaster 850 and TriCaster 300.

 The latest product and technology information